Skip to content

 Task 1 - Examining input & output files

-Run the input file for diamond.
+Run pw.x for the carbon diamond inside the 01_carbon_diamond directory.
 There are a couple of extra things to notice in the output file:

 • The output lists the automatically generated k-points.
 How many k-points are there and why?